 Was I right and she wrong?
 Of course.

 I mean…it wasn’t that one of us was right and the other wrong.
 It was just that we had different expectations of what Christmas was supposed to be like.

-After 20 years of marriage, we’ve developed our own expectations of Christmas, which our five children have inherited.
+As we had children, we had developed our own expectations of Christmas, which our five children have now inherited.